Wonder goal kick starts new football decade

-(CNN)Iranian international Alireza Jahanbkhsh scored a wonder goal for Brighton in the first English Premier League match of the new decade to secure his team a precious point in the 1-1 draw with Chelsea.
+(CNN)Iranian international Alireza Jahanbkhsh scored a wonder goal for Brighton in the first English Premier League fixtures of the new decade to secure his team a precious point in the 1-1 draw with Chelsea.

 Chelsea was heading for victory in the New Year's Day encounter at the Amex Stadium when Jahanbkhsh met a loose ball from a corner with an overhead kick which left visiting keeper Kepa Arrizabalaga with no chance.